An itinerary of discovery at the original gateway to the American West in Bentonville, Little Rock and other cultural cities in Arkansas

 Day 4 – Bentonville

 Breakfast at your hotel before departing for Rogers.
-Brick-paved streets lead to old-fashioned storefronts filled with unique furniture, antiques and gifts, cafes, jewelry and business offices in the historic downtown of Rogers, Arkansas, which encompasses about eight square blocks.
+Brick-paved streets lead to old-fashioned storefronts filled with unique furniture, antiques and gifts, cafes, jewelry and business offices in the historic downtown.
+The area encompasses about eight square blocks making Rogers one of the most eclectic cities in Arkansas.
 The Daisy Airgun Museum, home to the world’s largest collection of antique airguns, and the Rogers Historical Museum are also located here.
 Lunch is at any of Rogers’ downtown cafes.

 Your busy day continues in Fayetteville.
 Visit Terra Studios, home of the Original Bluebird of Happiness with glass-blowing demonstrations at The Bluebird House Gallery.
 Fifty regional artists of American arts and crafts are represented at The Muse Gallery and Coffee House.
 Explore the unique Art Park with sculptures, murals, art installations, fountains, labyrinth, picnic areas and walking paths.